 Sources & Citations

 - Centers for Disease Control and Prevention.
-Japanese Encephalitis.
-Available at: https://www.cdc.gov/japaneseencephalitis/index.html (accessed 28 March 2018).
+Japanese encephalitis – symptoms & treatment.
+Available at: https://www.cdc.gov/japaneseencephalitis/symptoms/index.html (accessed 16 November 2021).

 - Centers for Disease Control and Prevention.
-Japanese Encephalitis Prevention.
-Available at: https://www.cdc.gov/japaneseencephalitis/maps/index.html (accessed 2 April 2018).
+Japanese encephalitis – transmission.
+Available at: https://www.cdc.gov/japaneseencephalitis/transmission/index.html (accessed 16 November 2021).

 - Centers for Disease Control and Prevention.
-Japanese Encephalitis Geographic Distribution.
-Available at: https://www.cdc.gov/japaneseencephalitis/prevention/index.html (accessed 2 April 2018).
+Japanese encephalitis – prevention.
+Available at: https://www.cdc.gov/japaneseencephalitis/prevention/index.html (accessed 16 November 2021).